The Creature from the Pit: Production

-This was the first serial of the season to be filmed, shot between March - April 1979.
-As a result, Lalla Ward's performance and manner of dress as Romana is somewhat different from that seen in the previously broadcast serials, since she was still working out her character at the time.
+This was the first serial of the season to be filmed, shot between March and April 1979.
+As a result, Ward's performance and manner of dress as Romana is somewhat different from that seen in the previously broadcast serials, since she was still working out her character at the time.
 It was also the final story to be directed by Christopher Barry, one of Doctor Who's longest-serving contributors.

-Although the Doctor's solution to the problem of the neutron star, weaving a shell of aluminium around it, has been criticised as silly, the idea was in fact proposed to David Fisher by members of the Institute of Astronomy, Cambridge.
+Although the Doctor's solution to the problem of the neutron star, weaving a shell of aluminium around it, has been criticised as silly, writer David Fisher claimed that the idea was in fact proposed to him by members of the Institute of Astronomy, Cambridge.
 Director Christopher Barry and visual effects designer Mat Irvine were reprimanded by the BBC management for the phallic appearance of the creature Erato's proboscis; during filming of the first episode it prompted uncontrolled laughter in the studio and a pair of pincers was added to the appendage.

-At the start of the story K9 is seen reading The Tale of Peter Rabbit to the Doctor.

 Cast notes

-David Brierley makes his debut as the voice of K9 in this story, taking over from John Leeson for this and the next two stories (Leeson would return the following year).
+David Brierley makes his debut as the voice of K9 in this story, taking over from John Leeson (who would return the following year).
 Adrasta's engineer, Tollund, was played by former Doctor Who director Morris Barry.
 Eileen Way, who played Karela, also played the Old Mother in the first Doctor Who story, An Unearthly Child (1963).
 Geoffrey Bayldon, who played Organon, would go on to portray an alternate version of the Doctor, one who never left Gallifrey, in the Big Finish Production Auld Mortality.
 Terry Walsh played Doran in Part One; this was his final appearance in the series having appeared in various roles since 1966 as well as acting as fight arranger and the stunt double for both Jon Pertwee and Tom Baker.